sarahhcodes/terraform/README.md

     * plants
         * all images for each growable plant, grouped in folders by plant.
 * **terraform.py**
-    * the Python file to be run to play the game.
+    * the Python file that starts the game.

 ### Project Design
-The parameters for the final project for CS50x are very open, and I wanted to take the opportunity to learn to use the Pygame library and explore basic game development.
+The parameters for the final project for CS50x are [very open](https://cs50.harvard.edu/x/2025/project/), so I wanted to take this opportunity to learn to use the Pygame library and explore basic game development.

 I based the concept of this project around developing basic farm game mechanics, and I hope to apply what I learnt throughout development to making more games in the future.